-Intel's RMS (Recognition, Mining and Synthesis) taxonomy [1] identifies iterative solvers and basic matrix primitives as the common computing kernels for computer vision, rendering, physical simulation, (financial) analysis and data mining applications.
+Intel's RMS (Recognition, Mining and Synthesis) taxonomy [3] identifies iterative solvers and basic matrix primitives as the common computing kernels for computer vision, rendering, physical simulation, (financial) analysis and data mining applications.
 These observations suggest that iterative MapReduce will be a runtime important to a spectrum of e-Science or e-Research applications as the kernel framework for large scale data processing.

-Classic MapReduce [2] and Hadoop [3] frameworks cannot meet the requirement of executing iterative algorithms due to the inefficiency of repetitive disk access for fetching and merging data over iterations.
+Classic MapReduce [1] and Hadoop [2] frameworks cannot meet the requirement of executing iterative algorithms due to the inefficiency of repetitive disk access for fetching and merging data over iterations.
 Several new frameworks designed for iterative MapReduce are proposed to solve this problem, including Twister [4] and HaLoop [5].
 Twister, developed by our group, is an iterative MapReduce framework.
 The early version of Twister targets optimizing data flow and reducing data transfer between iterations by caching invariant data in the local memory of compute nodes.
 The scheduling mechanism assigns tasks to the node where corresponding invariant data is located.
 However, there are other performance issues in iterative algorithms execution not addressed in Twister.
-We observe that collective communication is missing in current MapReduce frameworks and is essential in many iterative algorithms.
-This is supported by the remarks that "MapReduce, designed for parallel data processing, was ill-suited for the iterative computations inherent in deep network training" [6] in a recent paper on deep learning.
-We explore high performance broadcasting and shuffling and add them to Twister iterative MapReduce framework.
-We generalize the MapReduce concept to Map-Collective noting that large collectives are a distinctive feature of data intensive and data mining applications.
+Broadcasting operations to distribute shared data and shuffling operation to merge the shared data are involved over iterations.
+These operations could cost lots of execution time and limit the scalability of the execution.

 In this paper, we introduce a fast Kmeans algorithm that drastically reduces the computation time for data mining in high dimensional social image data.
-We propose a pipeline-based method with topology awareness to accelerate broadcasting and demonstrate that it outperforms traditional MPI methods [7].
-We use local reduction before shuffling to improve performance, which can reduce intermediate data by num_nodes/num_maps×100%.
+We propose a pipeline-based method with topology awareness to accelerate broadcasting and demonstrate that it outperforms traditional MPI methods [6].
+We use local reduction before shuffling to improve performance, which can reduce intermediate data by num\nodes/num\maps×100%.
 These methods provide important capabilities to our new iterative MapReduce framework for data intensive applications.
-We evaluate our new methods with a real application of image clustering using K-means clustering in the PolarGrid [8] cluster at Indiana University.
+We evaluate our new methods with a real application of image clustering using K-means clustering in the PolarGrid [7] cluster at Indiana University.